* Please note tuition fees have been rounded off.Tuition fees may differ.

 The College of Arts has a wide range of options for postgraduate and graduate study with excellent research facilities.
 Pathways include: Bachelor of Arts with Honours; Master of Arts; Doctor of Philosophy (PhD).

 French as a discipline extends beyond the learning of the language itself and can enhance a range of careers in teaching, diplomacy, foreign trade or the tourism industry.
-Many UC students combine the study of French with another degree in Law, Science, Commerce or Engineering to enhance their career opportunities.

 Graduates of French take up a wide range of occupations, from the public service to banking or journalism, translation, or work in research-based institutions.